Bald Taper Fade Haircuts

 Back view of bleached platinum hair with mid-skin fade

-Modern, fearless, and full of attitude — the mid bald taper fade gets a bold twist when paired with bleached or highlighted hair.
+Modern and fearless, the mid bald taper fade gets a bold twist with bleached or highlighted hair.
 The fade runs evenly around the head, with a clean skin transition that makes lighter tones stand out even more.

-This style flatters oval and square faces, creating symmetry while keeping focus on the color.
-For best results, maintain the tone with purple shampoo and style with a small amount of matte paste to keep the top controlled and fresh.
-The contrast between fade and color makes it one of the most striking bald fade styles of 2025.
+It flatters oval and square faces, creating symmetry while keeping the focus on the colour.
+Maintain the tone with a purple shampoo and style with a little matte paste to keep the top controlled.
+The contrast between fade and colour makes it one of the most striking versions of 2026.

 Smooth Drop Fade